Skip to main content

 --region US_OHIO_1

-Take note of the account ID, deployment ID, and model ID from the output.
-You will use them in the hot-load and rollout calls below.
-If you do not set a shape, the CLI will show a shape picker:
+Save the account ID, deployment ID, and model ID from the output for hot-load and rollout calls.
+If you do not set a shape, the CLI shows a shape picker:

 firectl deployment shape picker